 Allen Reichert, Electronic Access Librarian/Professor

 Subject Areas: Art & Art History; Business/MBA; Communication, History/Political Science; Modern Languages & Cultures

 What can your librarian do?

-- Show you how to research for job interview
+- Help with research for job interview preparation.

 Your Personal Librarian does not:

 - Make copies or print documents for you

 - Give legal, medical, or tax preparation advice